The Hard-Core, Street Crew of Herakleia

 Don’t be fooled by the flowery trousers and cute smiles.
 Don’t assume that these five women are just plain, simple Turkish housewives.
-They rule the streets of Herakleia with iron fists and even the menfolk of the village run and shrink into the shadows of doorways when they pass.
+They rule the streets with iron fists and even the menfolk of the village run and shrink into the shadows of doorways when they pass.

 High-pitched shouting started as soon as the driver wound down his window and I watched as this confident man began to sink lower and lower into his seat.
 At this point, I was not a worthy side-kick and jumped out of the van to walk off and find a shop selling refreshments.